MetaBorgCube/ScribbleX/lang.scribblex/examples/csb/README.md

 Running
 =======

-After compiling (see above), three binaries should have appeared:
+After compiling (see above), three binaries have appeared:
 1. `bank`
 2. `seller`
 3. `customer`

-Running each of these binaries in the order above from the command line will run the session typed communication protocol on your local machine, with interactive input/output via the command line.
+Running each of these binaries in this order from the command line will run the session typed communication protocol on your local machine, with interactive input/output.